stingaci/heat-tutorial/partV/README.rst

 <https://github.com/openstack/heat-templates/tree/master/hot/software-config/boot-config>`_
 directory.
-The lib directory in this tutorial contains a slightly modified version of the boot-config directory within the heat-templates repo to allow for setting an http proxy as well as some Liberty specific configuration (note these changes have only been applied for the centos7_rdo_env.yaml environment).
+The lib directory in this tutorial contains a slightly modified version of the boot-config directory within the heat-templates repo to allow for setting an http proxy as well as some Liberty specific configuration (note: these changes have only been applied for the centos7_rdo_env.yaml environment).
 The details of the installation and configuration of each particular agent is outside of the scope of this tutorial.
 Instead, this tutorial will focus on how